-The Operator Side of Ki Pro Mini features a variety of buttons, knobs, jacks, and indicators for operating Ki Pro Mini directly.
-Each of the items found on the "Operator Side" are described here and on the following pages.
+The Operator Side of Ki Pro Quad features a variety of buttons, knobs, jacks, and indicators for operating Ki Pro Quad directly.
+Each of the items found on the Operator Side are described here and on the following pages.
 This side is referred to as the "Operator Side" because when mounted to a camera, it matches the operator side of the camera.
-When controlling camera features, you'll also be looking at all the Ki Pro Mini control features for ease of use.
+When controlling camera features, you'll also be looking at all the Ki Pro Quad control features.

-The front panel of Ki Pro Mini operates in two modes: the "TRANSPORT" mode (default), and the "MENU" mode.
+The front panel of Ki Pro Quad operates in two modes: the "TRANSPORT" mode (default), and the "MENU" mode.
 Some controls have different functions in these two modes.
-The TRANSPORT mode (shown above) controls basic play, record, clip select, etc. functions.
-The MENU mode is for set-up and configuration of Ki Pro Mini.
-There are three menu groups: STATUS, CONFIG, and MEDIA - these menus are accessed by depressing the corresponding Menu buttons on the left of the panel.
+The TRANSPORT mode controls basic play, record, clip selection, and other functions.
+The MENU mode is for setup and configuration of the Ki Pro Quad.
+There are three menu groups: STATUS, CONFIG, and MEDIA.
+These menus are accessed by pressing the corresponding front panel Menu buttons.